4lex0017/unsicheres-webforum/docs.md

 #### User Enumeration

-Attempting to find log-ins via brute force is easier when an attacker knows whether the account they are trying to log into exists, as they might otherwise spend time and energy trying to brute force the password to a non-existent account.
-Thus, the administrator can choose different ways of how attackers know about whether an account exists.

 Versuche, sich via Brute-Force-Attacke einzuloggen, sind einfacher, wenn ein Angreifer weiß, ob ein Konto überhaupt existiert.
 Ansonsten kann es passieren, dass mit viel Zeit und Energie versucht wird, das Passwort eines nichtexistenten Kontos zu erraten.
 Daher gibt es verschiedene Optionen, wie Angreifer wissen können, ob ein Konto existiert: